ritesh277coe/InterviewPrep/tutorials/src/main/resources/BasicJavaQuestions.md

             Arrays.sort(customClasses, customClassComparator) and it will sort using the param someString, and it will get precedence upon the comparable interface that is implemented by default in the class.

+            The functional way will eliminate the use of above interfaces, as .sort can use lamba function:
+            Arrays.sort(consumers, (Consumer a, Consumer b) -> {return a.compare(b);})

 ### == vs .equals
     == just compares value stored by variable equals object specific implementation.
 But default Object class has implementation as: a == b